-If there's one thing the VICE UK editorial team realised after imagining how we'd do on Love Island, it's that we're all emotionally-stunted and deeply unpleasant to be around.
+If there's one thing the VICE UK editorial team has realized, it's that we're all emotionally-stunted and deeply unpleasant to be around.

-Because the new season of Netflix's Queer Eye premieres today – and because the Fab Five's whole shtick is making emotionally-stunted people more pleasant to be around – this morning, we took stock of what exactly is wrong with us, and imagined how Antoni, Tan, Karamo, Jonathan and Bobby might be able to help.
+Because the new season of Netflix's Queer Eye just started back up—and because the Fab Five's whole shtick is making emotionally-stunted people more pleasant to be around—we took stock of what exactly is wrong with us, and imagined how Antoni, Tan, Karamo, Jonathan, and Bobby might be able to help.

-My entire life.
-It would be my entire life.
-You know the fun bit at the start of every episode where the Fab Five bundle into your home and have fun pointing at all the bad design choices, messy surfaces and unusual clothing items that they then play dress-up with?
+You know the fun bit at the start of every episode where the Fab Five bundle into your home and have fun pointing at all the bad design choices, messy surfaces, and unusual clothing items that they then play dress-up with?
 That would be the end of the episode.

 "This is how you live?"
 Jonathan whispers to himself.
 Karamo doesn’t dare touch the sleeves of his satin bomber jacket on any of the surfaces in my home.
-Antoni wants to show me how to make a glass of water ("You need to start drinking this"), but there are no clean glasses and no washing up soap.
-Bobby is on the phone to my landlord asking what he can and can't do to my house ("So I have to renovate an east London flat and I can… only… use… Command hooks?
+Antoni wants to show me how to make a glass of water ("You need to start drinking this") but there are no clean glasses and no dish soap.
+Bobby is on the phone with my landlord asking what he can and can't do to my house ("So I have to renovate an east London apartment and I can… only… use… Command hooks?
 How is tha— how?").
-Tan has phoned his agent and left.
+Tan has called his agent and left.

 Eventually, we all just draw the curtains to keep the sun out and climb together into my bed.
-"It's bad in here, isn't it, lads," I say, and they all sadly nod.
+"It's bad in here, isn't it?"
+I say, and they all sadly nod.
 We spoon together deep into the night, sobbing at how bad life can be.
 I have broken them.
 They will never be the same again.
-Third season gets cancelled and fans coordinate a whole hate-mail campaign against me.
+Third season gets canceled and fans coordinate a whole hate-mail campaign against me.

-I am extremely lazy and the Fab Five are all weirdly proactive – and though I hate having a messy bedroom, I don't have the energy or motivation to tidy it.
+I am extremely lazy and the Fab Five are all weirdly proactive—and though I hate having a messy bedroom, I don't have the energy or motivation to clean it.
 So they could help out there.
 Following that, Bobby will hear that I'm a writer and put a collage made from every pen I've ever touched on my wall, which I will hate.
-But as long as I don't have to tidy anything up myself, that's fine.
+But as long as I don't have to clean anything up myself, that's fine.

-Then, Karamo – angel and saviour of souls – will wrap me up in a blanket and take me through the scrapbook he's carefully curated for me.
-It will contain photos of every defining moment in my life so far, from when I learned to ride a bike to my sexual awakening – i.e. Colin Farrell saying "breakfast, lunch and dinner" in that sex tape.
-I don't know how he's got hold of any of it, but it's Karamo: I trust him with my life.
+Then, Karamo—angel and savior of souls—will wrap me up in a blanket and take me through the scrapbook he's carefully curated for me.
+It will contain photos of every defining moment in my life so far, from when I learned to ride a bike to my sexual awakening—i.e. Colin Farrell saying "breakfast, lunch, and dinner" in that sex tape.
+I don't know how he's got ahold of any of it, but it's Karamo: I trust him with my life.
 There's nothing he can't do.
 We'll hold hands and tear up together.

 I'll never have to see my therapist ever again.

 I've got low self-esteem and split ends, so I would very much welcome a Queer Eye transformation.
-In the introductory meeting – when the Fab Five pile into my home and ransack it; sweet, precious Jonathan careering around, screaming "YAS, HAT!" while wearing one of my bras as a sort of bonnet – I'd say something vague about liking RuPaul's Drag Race and, er, the colour green, meaning that after three days Bobby would have rendered my entire home into an emerald green runway featuring a wall-sized mural of Michelle Visage.
+In the introductory meeting—when the Fab Five pile into my home and ransack it; sweet, precious Jonathan would strut around, screaming "YAS, HAT!" while wearing one of my bras as a sort of bonnet—I'd say something vague about liking RuPaul's Drag Race and, er, the color green, meaning that after three days Bobby would have rendered my entire home into an emerald green runway featuring a wall-sized mural of Michelle Visage.
 I would adore it.

-To Karamo – looking deeply into my eyes, asking me about my traumas and passions – I'd mumble something about how I sometimes enjoy creative writing in my spare time, and based only on this morsel of information he'd organise an entire event populated with everyone I have ever met, and force me to read my terrible poems to all of them.
-I would pretend to enjoy it just so he wouldn't be upset with me, because he had told me he believes in me.
+To Karamo—looking deeply into my eyes, asking me about my traumas and passions— I'd mumble something about how I sometimes enjoy creative writing in my spare time, and based only on this morsel of information he'd organize an entire event populated with everyone I have ever met, and force me to read my terrible poems to all of them.
+I would pretend to enjoy it just so he wouldn't be upset with me because he had told me he believes in me.